 The stigma associated with the homeless only serves to exacerbate peoples’ situations.
 Most people experiencing homelessness don’t look anything like the traditional stereotypes.
 Extremely limited choices make it seem that someone has “chosen” to be homeless.
 Highly educated, hardworking, honest, compassionate, funny, wonderful people are all experiencing homelessness.

 Currently, in the whole of York Region there exists only one men’s shelter, one family shelter, three youth shelters, one men’s/women shelter and two women’s shelters, all for a population of over 1.033 million (2011).
 The following was estimated in a 2012 study by The Homeless Hub, a web-based research library in York Region:

 - The number of individuals estimated to be staying in shelters: 2,891

 - Emergency and transitional housing units and beds: 216

 - Individuals receiving social assistance: 10,892 (from Ontario Works)

-During the 2017-2018 winter shelter season, Inn From The Cold had 4,732 guests from mid-November thru to the first week of April.
-That’s up 32% over the previous season.
-We provided 12,280 meals, 154 days in operation due to extreme cold alerts, and distributed 1,238 pieces of clothing.
+During the 2019-2020 winter shelter season, Inn From The Cold had 4,273 guests from mid-November thru to June 1st.
+We provided 21, 438 meals, 210 days in operation which includes the two month season extension due to the covid-19 pandemic, and distributed 1,719 pieces of clothing.

 Homelessness can create a feeling of being invisible to the rest of society.
 Our goal is to not only offer food and shelter but also to help individuals gain the skills and confidence to find work, housing and a sense of community.
 You can help us by becoming a volunteer or by making a donation Homelessness affects us all, become a part of the solution.